hortonworks-spark/shc/README.md

 ## Others
 ### Example.
 Support of Avro schemas:
 The connector fully supports all the avro schemas.
-Users can use either a complete record schema or partial field schema as data type in their catalog.
+Users can use either a complete record schema or partial field schema as data type in their catalog (refer [here](https://github.com/hortonworks-spark/shc/wiki/2.-Native-Avro-Support) for more detailed information).

     val schema_array = s"""{"type": "array", "items": ["string","null"]}""".stripMargin
     val schema_record =